-STiR has set up an office in Uganda, which is legally registered as an International Non-Profit entity.
+STIR has set up an office in Uganda, which is legally registered as an International Non-Profit entity.
 In India it is being supported by Development Consortium with a fiscal relationship and has a signed multi-year Memorandum of Understanding grant agreement for carrying out the programme in India.
-STiR has also set up operations in Indonesia and is incubated by Yayasan Bakti Pendidikan Unggul (YBPU) with a fiscal relationship.
-STiR has signed a Memorandum of Understanding for two years as of now.
+STIR has also set up operations in Indonesia and is incubated by Yayasan Bakti Pendidikan Unggul (YBPU) with a fiscal relationship.
+STIR has signed a Memorandum of Understanding for two years as of now with YBPU.
+STIR is registered as an International Non-Profit entity in Ethiopia.